Q. What is Cisco Prime™ Network Registrar Jumpstart?

 Q. How many IP nodes are included with Cisco Prime Network Registrar Jumpstart?

-A. Cisco Prime Network Registrar Jumpstart includes a base license of 1000 IP nodes.
+A. Cisco Prime Network Registrar Jumpstart for DHCP and DNS Authoritative includes a base license of 1000 IP nodes.
 This means that "out of the box," users can assign up to 1000 DHCP leases and 1000 DNS resource records.

 Q. Can additional IP nodes be added to the 1000 count base license that is shipped with Cisco Prime Network Registrar Jumpstart?